-The Samis Foundation is a proud sponsor of summer and academic-term teen Israel experience programs, offering $2,500 to $7,500 grants through Israel experience program providers.
-A limited number of grants is available per year.
-Interested participants can apply for the grant on program provider websites.
+The Samis Foundation is a proud sponsor of summer and academic-term teen Israel experience programs, providing $3,000 summer grants, $5,000 to $7,500 academic term grants directly through Israel experience program providers.
+A limited number of grants are available per year.

 - A teen in 9th-12th grade

-- Participate in an Israel education pre-trip program
+- Participate in RootOne Israel education pre and post trip programs

 Explore Academic Year Israel Programs:

-Tichon Ramah Yerushalim (TRY) provides 10th, 11th and 12th graders the chance to study at the Ramah Jerusalem High School, where they learn about the land of Israel firsthand.
+Tichon Ramah Yerushalim provides 10th, 11th and 12th graders the chance to study at the Ramah Jerusalem High School, where they learn about the land of Israel firsthand.
 They take exciting trips to Masada and the Ramon Crater, experience simulated army basic training, attend different synagogues every Shabbat, study the Hebrew language, and visit Poland to understand Jewish life prior to the Shoah and its ramifications.
 The program runs for either two or four month time periods, and students keep a regular school schedule the entire time.
-The Samis Foundation provides a grant of $5,000-$7,000 per participant, depending on the length of the program selected.
+The Samis Foundation provides $5,000-$7,500 grants each year, depending on the length of the program selected.

 Explore Summer Israel Programs:

-Explore Jewish Federation of Greater Seattle Teen Israel Programs:
+Explore Jewish Federation of Greater Seattle Teen Israel Program: